carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl08.rst

 LLVM doesn't require us to to link in all the target functionality.
 For example, if we're just using the JIT, we don't need the assembly printers.
-Similarly, if we're only targetting certain architectures, we can only link in the functionality for those architectures.
+Similarly, if we're only targeting certain architectures, we can only link in the functionality for those architectures.